 - Mapping claims to products throughout prosecution: Ensure your claims are aligned with key market opportunities.

-- Filing continuations to preserve flexibility: After filing an original patent application, you can amend your claim set to cover alternative embodiments (including your competitors’ design-arounds).
+- Filing continuations to preserve flexibility: After filing an original patent application, you can refile the application with a different claim set to cover alternative embodiments (including your competitors’ products).

 - Creating “blue teams” to review your applications: Have an internal team in your company attempt to challenge the validity and scope of your claims — this will reveal any existing weaknesses in your applications.